jtscott/hass-config/README.md

 # My Home Assistant Configuration
-Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/) on a RPi3.
+Check out all the cool things you can do with [Home Assistant](https://home-assistant.io/).
 Note that Netatmo Welcome and Withings devices have custom scripts for their integration.

 ## Requirements
 - Install [jq 1.5 manually](https://stedolan.github.io/jq/download/).
-RPi raspian jessie repos have old versions that have a bug accessing the last item in an array.
+Jessie repos have old versions that have a bug accessing the last item in an array.
 Needed for withings scripts.
 - Curl

 ## Shout Out
-- Check out Facu ZAK's Roomba 980 [Library](https://github.com/koalazak/dorita980) and [Rest API](https://github.com/koalazak/rest980) it saved me a lot of work!
+- Check out Facu ZAK's Roomba 980 [Library](https://github.com/koalazak/dorita980) and [Rest API](https://github.com/koalazak/rest980)!
 - All the [HASS examples](https://home-assistant.io/cookbook/) and contributors.

 ## Layout